videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 ### Custom Template

 With VideoSDK, you can also use your own custom designed layout template to livestream the meetings.
-In order to use the custom template, you need to create a template for which you can [follow these guide](/docs/tutorials/customized-layout).
+In order to use the custom template, you need to create a template for which you can [follow this guide](/docs/tutorials/customized-layout).
 Once you have setup the template, you can use the [REST API to start](/api-reference/realtime-communication/start-livestream) the livestream with the `templateURL` parameter.

 ## API Reference

-The API references for all the methods utilised in these guide are provided below.
+The API references for all the methods utilised in this guide are provided below.

 - [startHls](/react/api/sdk-reference/use-meeting/methods#starthls)
 - [stopHls](/react/api/sdk-reference/use-meeting/methods#stophls)